MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-visuals.md

 There are a few ways to navigate and select items within a group of visuals.
 The following list describes the behavior:

-* Clicking on empty space within a group (such as white space between visuals) doesn't select anything.
+* When you select an empty space within a group, such as white space between visuals, it doesn't select anything.
-* Clicking a visual within a group selects the entire group, a second click selects the individual visual.
+* When you select a visual within a group selects the entire group, a second click selects the individual visual.
-* Selecting a group, and then another object on the report canvas, then selecting **Group** from the right-click menu creates a nested group.
+* When you select a group, select another object on the report canvas, then right-click and select **Group**, you create a nested group.
-* Selecting two groups, then right-clicking displays an option to merge the selected groups, rather than nesting them.
+* When you select two groups, then right-click, it displays an option to merge the selected groups, rather than nesting them.

 ## Apply background color